hikeventures/hikeventures.github.io/_posts/2016-07-21-my-sony-a7r-macbook-lightroom-workflow.markdown

   - blogging
 layout: post
 ---
-Today, I would like to present my planned workflow using the Sony A7, Samsung T3, Lightroom and the Macbook Pro 2016 (once it will be released) - propably the lightest full frame package to date.<br><br>
+Today (updated 11.10.2016), I would like to present my planned workflow using the Sony A7, Samsung T3, Lightroom and the Macbook Pro 2016 which will probably be released soon.
+Whenever, I buy a new Macbook I also look on what accessories would be available to improve my photography workflow.

-I purchased my <a href="http://amzn.to/2d46BsB" rel="nofollow">Sony A7</a> a few months ago.
+I bought my <a href="http://amzn.to/2d46BsB" rel="nofollow">Sony A7</a> a few months ago as I wanted to have a full frame camera.
 The Sony A7 is a real bargain compared to the more expensive <a href="http://amzn.to/2dFsEoM" rel="nofollow">Sony A7RII</a>.
-At the moment I don't need 4K and burst speed is also not important for me.
-So there is actually no reason for me to pay 2000 EUR more for a camera.
+At the moment I don't need 4K, hundreds of AF tracking points and burst speed is also not important for me.
+So there is actually no reason for me to pay 2000 EUR more for a camera where I don't use all the functions.

 My lens collection consists of the <a href="http://amzn.to/2e2gvHo" rel="nofollow">Samyang 14mm f2.8</a>, <a href="http://amzn.to/2e5khks" rel="nofollow">Zeiss Batis 25mm f2</a> and currently I am saving for the <a href="http://amzn.to/2e5ktQM" rel="nofollow">Sony 70-200 f4</a>.
 The Samyang is a real bargain compared to the other two lenses but you get a pretty good image quality with it.
 Some people had some issues with the durability of the Samyang but for me it's just a play around lens.
 Usually, I have my Zeiss Batis 25mm on my Sony A7.